 However, based on scientific and medical evidence, it rejected the disease theory of alcoholism in 1981.
 It no longer defines it as such.
-Even earlier (1979) the World Health Organization (WHO) rejected the disease theory of alcoholism and continues to do so.
+Even earlier (1979) the World Health Organization (WHO) rejected the disease theory of alcoholism.
+It continues to do so.

 The U.S. Supreme Court has also rejected the disease theory of alcoholism.

 In 1956 the American Medical Association passed a resolution declaring alcoholism to be a disease.
 This enabled doctors to bill insurance companies for treating alcoholics.
-Had it not defined alcoholism as a disease, doctors wouldn’t be able to receive insurance payments.
+Had it hadn’t done this, doctors wouldn’t be able to done thisreceive insurance payments.
 As one defender of the action said, “a disease is anything doctors choose to call a disease.”10

 The American Hospital Association also passed a resolution defining alcoholism as a disease.
 That enables hospitals to receive payment for patients being treated for alcoholism in their facilities.